Rex-Gavsie/LLMComparisonScale/README.md

 Finally, we use some objective tests to quantify the dilution needed to perform comparitatively to the LLM being tested.
 This is very vague, but I haven't fully figured out the details so that seems reasonable atm.

+## Notable Issues / Points of Friction

+- I'm kinda struggling to find things to act as the objective tests

+- This idea was kinda based on being able to use the actual next token prediction with later GPTs.
+Chat completions make things weird.
+Gotta look into that.